Patterns in XSLT 3.0

 Other XSLT 3.0 extensions to patterns that are implemented in Saxon 9.6 include the following:

-operators are allowed at the top
+The intersect and except operators are allowed at the top

-level: for example match="* except br"
+level: for example match="* except br".

 Parentheses may be used in conjunction with a predicate, for example